jhullman/causalQuartet/README.md

 ### Latent quartets

 #### Random variation
-To generate a latent quartet depicting patterns of random variation for an average treatment effect, provide the estimate and a set of x observations representing individual units.
+To generate a latent quartet depicting patterns of random variation for an average treatment effect, provide the estimate and a set of x observations representing individual units:

 ```{r}
 ate <- 0.21